On dissociated infinite permutation groups: New examples of dissociated permutation groups

 \subsection{Free amalgamation property}

-The aim of this section is to provide two different proofs that the automorphism group of a Fraïssé limit with the free amalgamation property is dissociated.
-In the first proof, we show that such structures have $\sigma$-SAP.
-The second proof is done using approximating sequences.
+The aim of this section is to prove that the automorphism group of a Fraïssé limit with the free amalgamation property is dissociated, by showing that such structures have $\sigma$-SAP.